MoleOrbitalHybridAnalyst/resent_density/README.md

 Implementation of the ResNet model for density prediction.

 # data/
-Some examples of data and scripts for generate them.
+Some examples of data and scripts for generating them.
 Full data will be uploaded elsewhere.
+Filenames with atomh1e indicate the SAD guess density, atomh1e2 indicates the worsened SAD guess, and otherwise means the DFT converged density.

 # examples/
 An example of training and an example of inference.